-Even if the content of the research proposed for this program differs from the content of another research being carried out under another competitive funding program, if that the overall research funding allocated to the same researcher or research group (hereinafter referred to as "researchers") in relevant fiscal year exceeds an amount that can be utilized effectively and efficiently and can be used within the research period, and any of the following applies, selection of the R&D project under this program may be withdrawn.
+Even if the content of the research proposed for this program differs from the content of another research being carried out under another competitive research funding program or other research funds, if that the overall research funding allocated to the same researcher or research group (hereinafter referred to as "researchers") in relevant fiscal year exceeds an amount that can be utilized effectively and efficiently and can be used within the research period, in this program, the R&D projects may be rejected in accordance with the degree of the following cases.

-- In the case that an excessive amount of research funding is being received in light of the capabilities of the researchers and the research methods being used, etc. - In the case that an excessive amount of research funding is being received, compared with the amount of effort (percentage of the researchers' overall working time that is required for carrying out the said R&D project) allocated to the R&D project. - In the case that highly expensive research equipment is purchased unnecessarily - Other cases equivalent to the above - The total work time of a researcher includes the time not only for research activities but also for teaching activities, management assignments, and other activities substantially equivalent to work.
+- In the case that an excessive amount of research funding is being received in light of the capabilities of the researchers and the research methods being used, etc. - In the case that an excessive amount of research funding is being received, compared with the amount of effort (percentage of the researchers' overall working time\ that is required for carrying out the said R&D project) allocated to the R&D project. - In the case that highly expensive research equipment is purchased unnecessarily - Other cases equivalent to the above - \The total work time of a researcher includes the time not only for research activities but also for teaching activities, management assignments, and other activities substantially equivalent to work.

-For this reason, if you submit proposals to other competitive funding programs, after submitting your application to this program, and the R&D project is selected by another competitive funding program, or if any information provided on your application changes, please report this promptly to JST at the contact address (boshu@jst.go.jp).
-If reporting is omitted, the approval decision for the R&D project may be revoked.
+For this reason, if you submit proposals to other competitive research funding programs or other research funds, after submitting your application to this program, and the R&D project is selected by another competitive funding program, or if any information provided on your application changes, please report this promptly to JST at the contact address (boshu@jst.go.jp).
+If there is any omission in this report, there is a possibility that the R&D project will be rejected in this program.